lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 .. _installation:

-Installation and configuration
+Installation and Configuration
 ==============================

-This chapter describes how to install, configure and uninstall the EnergyPlusToFMU tools.
+This chapter describes how to install, configure and uninstall EnergyPlusToFMU.

 Software requirements